pianostringquartet/reframe-middleware/README.md

 Long answer:

-Dan has made several arguments (e.g. [here](https://github.com/pitzcarraldo/reduxible/issues/8#issue-124545582) and [here](https://github.com/reduxjs/redux/issues/1167#issuecomment-166641977)).
+Dan has made several objections to a ‘one-to-one mapping between actions and reducers’ (e.g. [here](https://github.com/pitzcarraldo/reduxible/issues/8#issue-124545582) and [here](https://github.com/reduxjs/redux/issues/1167#issuecomment-166641977)).

-The most often-cited concern appears to be about scale ([“big teams can work on overlapping features without constant merge conflicts”](https://github.com/reduxjs/redux/issues/1167#issuecomment-166641977)).
+The most often-cited concern appears to be about scale (e.g. [“big teams can work on overlapping features without constant merge conflicts”](https://github.com/reduxjs/redux/issues/1167#issuecomment-166641977)).

-This suspiciously appeals to outside contingencies to justify what is presented as a fundamental feature of redux ([“The whole point of Flux/Redux is to decouple actions and reducers”](https://github.com/reduxjs/redux/issues/1167)).
+This appeals to outside contingencies to justify what is presented as a fundamental feature of redux ([“The whole point of Flux/Redux is to decouple actions and reducers”](https://github.com/reduxjs/redux/issues/1167)).

 In contrast, Clojurescript’s re-frame has broader way of thinking about why your app looks the way it does, how it can change and — most importantly — *why* it changes.